 Before planning a Hong Kong trip, you should probably know that it is much more expensive than other Asian destinations, like Taiwan or Japan.
 However, that shouldn’t deter you from visiting!
 Hong Kong is a great city to explore and a firm favorite among culture seekers, shoppers, foodies, and even outdoor enthusiasts.

-If you are, however, visiting Hong Kong on a budget, these affordable activities in Hong Kong will come in handy.
+If you are, however, visiting Hong Kong on a budget, these affordable activities in HK will come in handy.

 2 Days in Hong Kong Itinerary – Day 1